SPACEWOLRD/SpaceHavenBuilder/README.txt

 currently, the langage is english but you can copy and past what is in the 'lang/fr.py' in the 'current_langage.py'

-run 'main.py' to use the program
+run 'main.py' to use the program you need pygame run in the terminal: pip install pygame